 Dorr real estate is some of the most expensive in Michigan, although Dorr house values don't compare to the most expensive real estate in the U.S.

-The citizens of Dorr are slightly less educated than the national average of 21.84% for the average city or town: 14.15% of adults in Dorr have a bachelor's degree or advanced degree
+The percentage of adults in Dorr with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.47% of adults in Dorr have a bachelor's degree or advanced degree.

 The most common language spoken in Dorr is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Vietnamese.